Mirror-fish/Ultra-Low-Depth-Sequencing-Genetic-Analysis/README.md

 ## Overview
 This repository serves as a dedicated space for housing the codebase used in our publication for genetic analysis of ultra-low depth sequencing data.
 It is intended to provide researchers with access to the methodologies and algorithms employed in our study, facilitating further research and analysis in the field of genetic.

+If the readers have any questions, please ask us by email in English or Chinese.

 ## License
 The code within this repository is licensed under the [MIT License](./LICENSE).
 Please refer to the license file for more information on the terms and conditions of using and contributing to this project.